 2012-13: Pinho committed to playing college hockey at Providence College in 2014-15 in September before skating for St. John’s Prep as a senior.
 He scored 15 goals with 27 assists in 24 games.
 St. John’s was the top-seeded team heading into the Super 8 playoffs.
 Austin Prep upset St. John’s 2-1 in the semifinals.
 Ranked 109th amongst North American skaters, Pinho was selected by Washington in the sixth round (174th overall) in the 2013 NHL Draft.

 Pinho is a raw talent with tons of offensive skills and a promising outlook.
-While he is a bit undersized at 6’0” and 170, his skating, vision, passing, and puck handling are above average.
+Still maturing in terms of size and strength, his skating, vision, passing, and puck handling are above average.
 He can quarterback a powerplay unit and has the innate ability to slow the play down whenever the puck hits his stick.
-He needs to get stronger and work on the defensive aspects of the game most importantly.
+Pinho needs to get stronger and work on the defensive aspects of the game but should likely address both of these areas during his college career.